 Over what?
 High tuition fees?
 The upward spike in unemployment among young people?
 The political struggle in Syria?
 Outrage over the Kony 2012 video?
 Nope, just too much partying and too much green beer.
 And, important to note, Fanshawe is in the suburbs, not downtown.
 There aren’t a lot of bars and clubs around, no one congregates there other than the college students and area residents.

 This isn’t the first time Fanshawe students have run amok for no apparent reason.
-From Canoe News: “Oct.
+From Canoe News (sorry, link is gone): “Oct.
 30, 2009: About 500 people at a student party on Thurman Circle near Fanshawe College pelt police with beer bottles, overturn vehicles and smash windows.
 Police charge 22 people.”
 There was at least one such incident a year before that.

 But these were before last year’s Stanley Cup riot in Vancouver, also starring foolish youth going nuts.
 In that case, their home team lost the game.
 Not much of a reason, granted, but at least a reason.
 In London?
 Nobody seems to know, but everybody seems to have lost patience.
 Some of those involved have posted on Facebook and other online sites.
 You’d think they’d have learned after Vancouver – don’t take pictures with your phone and don’t post on Facebook!
 Police are going through the material, online and contributed to them.